Tim-Cao/pitot/Liferay Project/OSGi DS.md

   - On installing a module whose service component references another service type, the SCR searches the registry for a component configuration that matches the service type and on finding a match binds an instance of that service to the referring component.

+- OSGi implmentation provides the SCR implementation.
+SCR is part of OSGi environment.

 ## Reference